Quentin18/newspapers/index.md

 {% include fox/fox_pca_2d.html %}

-The results are coherent with our inital conclusions: **the sentiment scores alone can't describe one's political opinion**.
+The results are coherent with our inital conclusions: **the sentiment scores alone are not sufficient to describe one's political opinion**.

 Thus, with our method, trying to determine the political bias of the newspapers by analyzing what people say isn't optimal.

 <!-- explain again that we have bad result, and illustrate what we said above (the limitaitons of the sentiment analysis) with Trump case: f we zoom in we see that the point that has a zero PC1 and PC2 is actually representing Donald Trump. he has a PCA score of 0 in both compoenents, and also in the sentiment score: but Trump isn't neutral ?